-Effective today, US exports of aviation motor fuels and lubricants and No. 1 heavy melting iron and steel scrap to Japan are restricted pursuant to the Export Control Act signed on 2 July 1940.
+Effective today, US exports of aviation motor fuels and lubricants and No. 1 heavy melting iron and steel scrap to Japan are put on the restricted list pursuant to the Export Control Act signed on 2 July 1940.

 German/Swedish Relations: Having successfully transferred the 163rd Infantry Division in its entirety from Narvik, Norway to Finland on the railway line that runs across Swedish territory, the Germans ask for Swedish permission to transfer another division.
 The Swedes, who have been conflicted about the earlier decision, refuse.

-German/Spanish Relations: Troops of the Spanish Blue Division (Wehrmacht's 250th Infantry Division) assemble prior to their departure to the front and swear allegiance to Adolf Hitler.
+German/Spanish Relations: Troops of the Spanish Blue Division are formally designated the Wehrmacht's 250th Infantry Division.
+They assemble prior to their departure to the front and swear allegiance to Adolf Hitler.
 They are destined for the Army Group North sector.

 German Relations: Romanian leader Ion Antonescu acquiesces to Hitler's recent request to have Romanian troops conquer and occupy Ukrainian territory between the Bug and Dniester Rivers.